knkrn5/Programming-Concepts/git/git.md

-git log staging..main #Show commits that are in main but not in staging in detail (hash, author, date, message) git log main..staging #Show commits that are in staging but not in main in detail (hash, author, date, message) git log main..staging --oneline  # First, see what commits are in staging but not in main (commit hash + commit message) git log origin/main..main --oneline  # Shows unpushed commits on main (commit hash + commit message)
+git log staging..main #Show commits that are in main but not in staging in detail (hash, author, date, message) git log main..staging #Show commits that are in staging but not in main in detail (hash, author, date, message) git log main..staging --oneline  # First, see what commits are in staging but not in main (commit hash + commit message) git log --oneline origin/main # See what changed on remote main branch in simple git log origin/main..main --oneline  # Shows unpushed commits on main (commit hash + commit message)

 ```